Authored by the expert who managed and guided the team behind the France Property Pack

 How much are property prices expected to increase in Biarritz in 2026?

-As of early 2026, property prices in Biarritz are expected to grow by roughly 1% to 4% over the full year, reflecting a market that is stabilizing rather than booming.
+As of early 2026, property prices in Biarritz are expected to grow by roughly +1% to +4% in nominal terms over the course of the year, putting the market in a flat-to-moderate recovery phase.

-The main assumption behind most price increase forecasts is that mortgage rates will stay stable or edge slightly lower, which would gradually improve buyer purchasing power without triggering a rush of new demand.
+The main assumption underlying most of these forecasts is that mortgage rates in France will remain broadly stable or decline slightly in 2026, which would gradually restore some buying power without triggering a demand surge at Biarritz's elevated price levels.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Biarritz.